 You’re allowed to grieve your original date, be upset, sit on the sofa, drink wine, eat ice cream out the tub and cry.
 But, be kind to yourself, this is totally out of your control (something us in-control girls find very hard to deal with!), no one could’ve predicted what is happening, also don’t forget that this doesn’t change how you feel about each other.
 Unfortunately, at some point, you’re going to have to pick yourself up and realise that some people would give anything to have the love you have in your life.
 Remember you are not alone, find support in all the amazing suppliers, planners and other brides out there who understand your pain and are in this with you.

-GOOD THINGS COME TO THOSE WHO WAIT, DISTANCE MAKES THE HEART GROW FONDER, THE BEST IS YET TO COME
+GOOD THINGS COME TO THOSE WHO WAIT & DISTANCE MAKES THE HEART GROW FONDER

 Let’s face it most of you have been dreaming about your wedding for years, some since you were little girls playing dress-up.
 You have waited long enough, but a delay in your wedding will increase the build-up of excitement.
 Just think how enhanced that incredible and euphoric feeling of finally being reunited with all your loved ones in one place will be.
 The appreciation of togetherness will have a whole new meaning.